craigmiller160/jest-config-ts/README.md

 A Jest configuration to add support for TypeScript projects.

+# THIS IS DEPRECATED

+`@craigmiller160/jest-config` v2.0.0+ has been upgraded to use `@swc/jest` as its transpiler, giving it seamless support for both JS and TS syntax.
+Therefore this library is no longer needed.

 ## How to Use

 First, install this library with `yarn install --dev @craigmiller160/jest-config-ts`.
 If you need to merge this with other configs, also install the `config-mege` library with `yarn install --dev @craigmiller160/config-merge`.